Shub8421/New-York-Airbnb-Analysis/README.md

 •	Sonder (NYC) is the top-performing host in terms of property count, especially in Manhattan, while Dona’s property has the most reviews, showing strong guest interest and trust.

-•	Other top-reviewed hosts (Arnie, Catherine, Eric, etc.) indicate potential brand ambassadors or candidates for host training programs.
+•	Other top-reviewed hosts (Arnie, Catherine, Eric) indicate potential brand ambassadors or candidates for host training programs.

 •	Entire home/apartment is both the most expensive ($211.8 average) and widely available, especially in Manhattan and Brooklyn.